PowerLedger/powr/docs/src/developing/clients/javascript-reference.md

 // Create Account
 let stakeAccount = web3.Keypair.generate();
 let authorizedAccount = web3.Keypair.generate();
-/* Note: This is the minimum amount for a stake account -- Add additional Lamports for staking
+/* Note: This is the minimum amount for a stake account -- Add additional Sparks for staking
-    For example, we add 50 lamports as part of the stake */ let lamportsForStakeAccount = (await connection.getMinimumBalanceForRentExemption(web3.StakeProgram.space)) + 50;
+    For example, we add 50 sparks as part of the stake */ let lamportsForStakeAccount = (await connection.getMinimumBalanceForRentExemption(web3.StakeProgram.space)) + 50;

 let createAccountTransaction = web3.StakeProgram.createAccount({